 One of the greatest benefits of buying your lenses at FramesDirect.com is the price.
 We offer the highest-quality lenses in the world, but at less than half the cost you’d expect to pay at a typical optical store.

-There are two variables to consider when deciding which lens material will work best for you: prescription strength and lifestyle.
+Most ophthalmologists agree that polycarbonate is the best lens material, because of the plastic's impact resistance and clarity.
+However, you may choose glass or high-index lenses in lieu of polycarbonate based on a number of reasons.
+The two main variables to consider when deciding which lens material will work best for you are prescription strength and lifestyle.
 While any lens material may work for a mild prescription, a stronger prescription may require a specific material.
 Additionally, adults with active lifestyles and children will benefit from the added protection of impact-resistant lenses.

 The best lens material for a pair of eyeglasses really depends on the person wearing them and their prescription needs.
 For a glasses wearer concerned about protection and durability, a thicker polycarbonate lens is the best choice.
 If clarity is a priority, then a thinner high-index lens is the best option.
 When deciding on which lens material you want in your glasses, consider your prescription needs and in which situations you’ll be wearing glasses most, and choose the lens material designed to meet those needs.